Skip to main content

 Neuromorphic computing, inspired by the brain's structure and function, is an emerging field with applications in machine learning, remote sensing, automotive, biomedicine, and defense.
 Despite recent successes surpassing supercomputers in certain tasks, emulating human brain performance in vision and recognition remains challenging due to hardware limitations.
 Metal-oxide-semiconductor (CMOS) technology and multi-level memristors struggle with scaling, causing optical losses and high power consumption.
 The RESPITE project aims to advance neuromorphic computing by combining superconducting nanowire single-photon detectors (SNSPDs) for low-loss, single-photon-level vision, and superconducting Joule switches (SJSs) and cryogenic phase-change materials (PCMs) for artificial neural networks (ANNs).
 Leveraging superconducting elements, the project targets unprecedented sensitivity and minimal energy dissipation.
 RESPITE develops a thermoelectric simulation platform, single-photon imagers, low-dissipation neurons, programmable synaptic weights, and a simulation framework for ANNs.
 Proof-of-concept devices will scale into technology demonstrators showcasing RESPITE's capabilities.

-(i) **Thermoelectric Simulation Platform:** A Python-based simulation package has been developed to understand the complex dynamics of superconducting components, focusing on electric-thermal coupling and phenomena like current backflow.
+(iv) Thermoelectric-SPICE Simulation Platform: A Python-based simulation package has been developed to understand the complex dynamics of superconducting components, focusing on electric-thermal coupling and phenomena like current backflow.
 This tool integrates thermoelectrical models with SPICE for circuit simulation, enabling successful validation tests and ongoing adaptations to incorporate various superconducting elements efficiently.
+It is openly available on GitHub.

-(ii) **SNSPD Imager:** An imager based on SNSPD square arrays is being developed to mimic a retina for vision tasks in RESPITE.
+(v) SNSPD-based Imager: An imager based on SNSPD square arrays developed to mimic a retina for vision tasks in RESPITE.
 This includes optimized signal routing and biasing of pixels, targeting an operation wavelength of 1550 nm.
-Initial testing with a 6x6 SNSPD array showed promising performance, with efforts underway to scale up the array size and design larger SNSPD arrays and PCBs for future project phases.
+Prototypes of 6x6 and 12x12 SNSPD arrays have been developed and tested with encouraging results.
+Optimization efforts are underway, as are preparation steps for further scaling up the array size with adequate readout and software.

 1. Cryo-phase-change memory – phase-change memory technology is a mature technology, particularly for binary memory applications, that has led to commercial products.
 Its use for in-memory and neuromorphic computing, i.e. to act as weights/synapses is well developed in a laboratory setting.
 However, extending its operation to cryogenic temperatures as planned in the present project is completely novel, and the development of cryogenic a new phase-change memory material and devices is identified as a potentially exploitable outcome of the project.
 So far, the theoretical considerations are promising and the fabrication of the new phase change material is underway.
 Furthermore, following an extensive literature review, we have found no indication of competing work.
 That said, the exploitation potential as well as the impact of this development highly depends on the actual performance of phase change memory devices based on the new material platform.
 Once measurements indicate promising cryo-phase changes in memory properties, we believe that there would be ample room for filing patent(s) and for subsequent exploitation.

 2. Innovative superconducting nanostructures with integrated joule heaters were implemented and tested.
 The performance outmatches state-of-the-art devices to the best of our knowledge achieving 2 ns switching speed and ~500 attojoule switching power.
 In addition, and for the first time, we have used our new superconducting joule switches (SJS) to create full binary logic gates such as NOT, AND, OR, NAND, and NOR with power consumptions in the femto-joule regiemes.
-This latter achievement paves the way for implementation of arbitrary SJS logics with unprecedented performance and, unlike competing technologies such as RSFQ (rapid single flux quantum), straightforward scalability.
-We are in the process of exploring the potential of our technology for patenting through the IP department and valorization center in TU Delft.
+This latter achievement, paves the way for implementation of arbitrary SJS logics with unprecedented performance and, unlike competing technologies such as RSFQ (rapid single flux quantum), straightforward scalability.
+The improved switches were found to be not patentable, but we were able to find a new design allowing for reconfigurable logic, and a patent application was submitted to protect the IP.

 Project vision